ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 1.
 PCA of Select Puzzle Grid, Clue and Answer Features**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/219463f8-9bcc-4231-9cf5-0d09314b5a38)
-\squeezeup
 *<h5>The first 3 principal components accounted for 47.6% of total variance.
 All puzzles from Jan.
 1, 2018- Jan.
 24, 2024 were included in this analysis (N=2,215).*

 **<h4>Figure 2.
 Distributions of GMSTs by Puzzle Day**